Cagayan de Oro: Geography

-Its total land area is 488.86 km2 representing 13.9 percent of the entire Misamis Oriental province.
-It includes 25 kilometers of coastline and a harbor, Macajalar Bay.
-Approximately 44.7 percent of Cagayan de Oro is classified as agricultural land, while 38.4 percent is classified as open spaces.
+Its total land area is 488.86 km2 representing 13.9% of the entire Misamis Oriental province.
+It includes 25 kilometers of coastline and a harbor, Macajalar Bay facing the Bohol Sea.
+Approximately 44.7% of Cagayan de Oro is classified as agricultural land, while 38.4% is classified as open spaces.

+Barangays

+Cagayan de Oro is politically subdivided into 80 barangays.
+Each barangay consists of puroks while some have sitios.

-The city is frequently categorized and referenced according to geographic factors: the 1st District (west of the Cagayan River) consisting of 24 barangays which are mostly suburban, and the 2nd District (east of the river), made up of 17 barangays, including city proper barangays numbering from 1–40.
+The city is frequently categorized and referenced according to geographic factors: the 1st District (west of the Cagayan River) consisting of 24 barangays which are mostly suburban, and the 2nd District (east of the river), made up of 56 barangays, including city proper barangays numbering from 1–40.

 Climate

 Under the Köppen climate classification system, Cagayan de Oro has a tropical monsoon climate (Am) with an annual average temperature of 28 °C. In June 1998, the city recorded its highest temperature to date of 39 °C.

 Cagayan de Oro does not receive an even amount of rainfall throughout the year.
 The driest months are March and April while August and September are the wettest months.
 The rainy or wet season lasts from June until November with the relatively drier seasons lasting from December until May.
 The city lies outside the typhoon belt but is affected by the Inter-Tropical Convergence Zone.